Tearful Neymar finds his spark just in time for Brazil

 The relief of sealing Brazil's first win in Russia was all too visible as Neymar broke down in tears moments after tapping home Douglas Costa's cross for a 2-0 victory.

-Still haunted by demons after losing 7-1 in the semi-finals at their own World Cup four years ago -- a game Neymar missed -- this threatened to turn into another World Cup nightmare for the five-time winners.
+Still haunted by losing 7-1 in the semi-finals at their own World Cup four years ago -- a game Neymar missed through injury -- this threatened to turn into another nightmare for the five-time winners.

-Battered and bruised by Switzerland in a 1-1 draw on Sunday, Neymar's appeals for more protection did not impress Kuipers, who consistently told the Paris Saint-Germain star to get to his feet instead of appealing for free-kicks.
+Battered and bruised by the Swiss, Neymar's appeals for more protection did not impress Kuipers, who consistently told the Paris Saint-Germain star to get to his feet instead of appealing for free-kicks against Costa Rica.

 Even when the experienced official did give Neymar the benefit of the doubt, technology did not.
 A penalty originally awarded by the referee was rescinded after Kuipers watched a replay of Neymar's clash with Giancarlo Gonzalez 15 minutes from time.

-Moments later, Neymar was booked for petulantly punching the ball in front of Kuipers as Costa Rica players sprawled out on the turf time wasting.
+Moments later, Neymar was booked for petulantly punching the ball in front of Kuipers as Costa Rica players sprawled out on the turf time-wasting.

-Neymar's temper threatened to boil over as his frustrations grew at Brazil's lack of ability to finish as much as Costa Rica's resistance.
+Neymar's temper threatened to boil over as his frustrations grew at Brazil's lack of ability to finish as much as at Costa Rica's resistance.

-Navas has had to cope with constant speculation that the man between the posts at the other end of the field, Alisson Becker of Roma, is set to take his place at Real Madrid.

-However, the 26-year-old showed why he is a three-time Champions League winner with a string of stunning saves to deny Neymar and Coutinho.

-Even when Navas was beaten, Neymar curled inches wide as he bore down on goal midway through the second half.

-As he hid his face inside his blue Brazil shirt, he had the look of a man who wondered if he had squandered his best opportunity.
+When he curled wide a glorious chance midway through the second half, he hid his face inside his blue Brazil shirt in anguish.

-Thankfully for him, his time did come when Costa presented Neymar with an open goal deep into stoppage time.
+Thankfully for Neymar, Brazil found inspiration when they needed it most and following Coutinho's opener, Costa presented him with an open goal deep into stoppage time that he could not miss.

 How much an emotional victory proves to be a launch pad rather than a false dawn remains to be seen as the pre-tournament favourites made heavy work of a Costa Rica side that have now lost their past four games.